pocopico/elitebook-840-g1-opencore/README.md

-# elitebook-840-g1-opencore
-Elitebook 840 G1 Opencore 0.7.5
+#Elitebook 840 G1 Haswell,  Opencore 0.7.5

 Confirmed to be working with Big Sur 11.6.1

-What Works :
+#What Works :

 - UEFI booting via OpenCore
 - Dual Boot with Windows/Linux